duduws/duduw-cogs/enhanced_audio/README.md

 ## Configuration

 This cog uses Redbot's configuration system to store per-guild settings such as repeat state and shuffle mode.
-It also runs a background task to check for inactivity and clean up old messages.
+It also runs a background task to check for inactivity and clean up old messages and disconnect from voice channels.

 ## Contributing